 FLORIDA'S DISASTER ASSISTANCE FOR BUSINESSES

 Florida’s disaster response programs serve as a model for the nation.
 Preparation and planning are key elements in keeping Florida open for business after a disaster.
-Florida’s Emergency Management Division (FDEM) annually updates a statewide Comprehensive Emergency Management Plan (CEMP) with the goal that Florida’s citizens and businesses receive state of the art assistance during and after an emergency.
+Florida’s Division of Emergency Management (FDEM) annually updates a statewide Comprehensive Emergency Management Plan (CEMP) with the goal that Florida’s citizens and businesses receive state of the art assistance during and after an emergency.

-Enterprise Florida provides a list of state and federal resources available for businesses to utilize in their mitigation, preparedness, response and recovery activities:
+Below is a list of state and federal resources available for businesses to utilize in their mitigation, preparedness, response and recovery activities:

 Business Mitigation & Preparedness: